ellie-commons/jorts/README.md

 sudo apt install libgranite-7-common libjson-glib-dev libgee-0.8-2 meson valac libvala-0.56-0 flatpak-builder gettext
 ```

-Installation is as simple as cloning this repo (or download and extract the zip archive), change to the new repo's directory, and run the following command:
+Installation is as simple as installing the above, downloading and extracting the zip archive, changing to the new repo's directory, and run the following command:

 ```bash
 flatpak-builder --force-clean --user --install-deps-from=appcenter --install builddir ./io.github.ellie_commons.jorts.yml